ando5360/andrew-assessment/README.md

 I hope you enjoy :blush: .

-My soloution is as follows:
+My solution is as follows:
     my descriptions